 I love how beautifully damaged Parker is.
 Her incessant need to prove to everyone that she isn’t worth the time is incredible.
 You want to hate her, but you still end up rooting for her.

 Parker’s high school is pretty realistic.
-Some of the things that happened are things that I personally witnessed in my high school, so it was such a trip to read this book.
+Some of the things that happen in this book are things that I witnessed in my high school, so it was such a trip to read this book.
 Summers, even though she didn’t attend a traditional high school herself, has absolutely nailed what high school is like.
 Bravo.

 Really, the best part about this book is the voice.
 Summers has written Parker’s voice so authentically that the voice alone is enough of a reason to read Cracked Up to Be.
 If ever there was a damaged, conflicted, internally struggling character, Summers has written her perfectly.